cdktf/cdktf-provider-cloudflare/docs/notificationPolicyWebhooks.python.md

 - *Type:* str

-An optional secret can be provided that will be passed in the `cf-webhook-auth` header when dispatching a webhook notification.
+Optional secret that will be passed in the `cf-webhook-auth` header when dispatching generic webhook notifications or formatted for supported destinations.

 Secrets are not returned in any API response body.
-Refer to the [documentation](https://api.cloudflare.com/#notification-webhooks-create-webhook) for more details.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/notification_policy_webhooks#secret NotificationPolicyWebhooks#secret}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/notification_policy_webhooks#secret NotificationPolicyWebhooks#secret}

----

-##### `url`<sup>Optional</sup> <a name="url" id="@cdktf/provider-cloudflare.notificationPolicyWebhooks.NotificationPolicyWebhooks.Initializer.parameter.url"></a>

-- *Type:* str

-The URL of the webhook destinations. **Modifying this attribute will force creation of a new resource.**.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/notification_policy_webhooks#url NotificationPolicyWebhooks#url}

 ---